pbinkley/dsc_git_workshop/exercises/exercise1.md

 Exercise 1
 ==========
    * Create a directory
-   * Make a text file in that directory called "exercise1.txt" containing the sentence: *This is the only sentence in the file.*
+   * Anyway you know how, make a text file in that directory called "exercise1.txt" containing the sentence: *This is the only sentence in the file.*
    * Make a second text file called ".gitconfig" in the directory which contains the following lines (we will walk through this step in the workshop):
    ```